tourkaman/PDC-support-web/documents/running/running_jobs/job_scheduling_subfolder/queueing_jobs_subfolder/job_scripts_tegner.rst

 Job scripts(Tegner)
 ===================

 In a job script option the following sbatch command can be defined:

-		* ``#SBATCH -A project_name`` - the name of the project(time allocation) to be charged for this run.
+		* :bash:`#SBATCH -A project_name` - the name of the project(time allocation) to be charged for this run.
 Note the name should not normally contain PDC or SNIC, so PDC-2015-1 is just 2015-1 and SNIC 2015/1-1 is just 2015-1-1